 You won't be surprised that the Maldives is undoubtedly a favorite among newlyweds looking for a little peace and quiet in paradise after a busy wedding.
 For extra seclusion, stay in a private villa directly on the water.
 The Maldives is also among the many romantic destinations we suggest for couples who just want to get away.

-Without a doubt, Morocco has no shortage of color.
-But when you go on a custom journey to Morocco, this is just one of many places to include.
+Without a doubt, Morocco has no shortage of color, but when you go on a custom journey to Morocco, Chefchaouen is just one of many places to include.
 The city of Chefchaouen is awash in a calming blue.
-See more photo-worthy locations in Morocco to add to your journey.
+There are many more photo-worthy locations in Morocco to add to your journey.

 Majorelle Gardens, Marrakesh